 Effective Ways to Connect with Other Neurodivergent Educators

-Engage with online communities such as our Teaching While Neurodivergent: Support for ADHD, Autism, and Sensory Needs for tailored insights and connection with other nd teachers.
+Connecting with others who understand what you're going through can be liberating.
+Join online spaces like our Teaching While Neurodivergent: Support for ADHD, Autism, and Sensory Needs group.
+There you can share ideas, insights, and encouragement with fellow nd teachers.

 Professional Development Opportunities for Neurodivergent Educators